brucemack/brucemack.github.io/ampersand/index.md

 This hole-punching behavior is the essential ingredient to my work-around for CGNAT.
 My solution involves a "broker" server that runs somewhere on the network that has a fixed IP address.
 This broker faciliates connection handshakes only - **it is not in the middle of active calls**.
+This is not a proxy in the usual sense.

 Assume that node 1111 is a normal AllStarLink node with an open firewall to IAX2 port 4569.
 Assume that node 2222 is running in a repeater site on a celluar